e-mail: bok@dhit.pl

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices and very advanced devices.
+• Key role in advanced technologically fields – find application in HDD drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these devices can hinder the diagnostic process in case of swallowing.
+• Possible danger arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.